-The Indiana State Board of Animal Health (BOAH) is proposing rule changes to align with USDA's Animal Disease Traceability (ADT) program.
+New Indiana State Board of Animal Health (BOAH) requirements are effective as of Jan.
+1, 2015, Indiana's rule aligns with USDA's Animal Disease Traceability (ADT) program.
 The following information outlines what forms of identification will be recognized as official, as well as what documentation will be required for each species moving into, out of and within Indiana.

 BOAH requires premises registration of all sites associated with the sale, purchase and/or exhibition of the following species: cattle, swine, sheep, goats and cervids.
 Equine and poultry sites may be registered on a voluntary basis.

 More information about the premises ID program, including registration forms is available here.

 For additional questions about Indiana's premises ID program contact BOAH at firstname.lastname@example.org or (317) 544-2400.